theowenyoung/archive-actionsflow/docs/steps.md

           value3: ${{ on.rss.outputs.link }}
 ```

-Learn more information about job steps format, please see [Workflow syntax for GitHub Actions
+Learn more information about job steps format, please see [Workflow syntax for Actionsflow
+](/docs/workflow.md) and [Workflow syntax for GitHub Actions
 ](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)

 For exploring more actions, please see [Github Actions Marketplace](https://github.com/marketplace?type=actions)